Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Related Work

-\textbf{Cumulative Prospect Theoretic RL.} Motivated by Prospect Theory and its sibling CPT \citep{kahneman-tversky79,tversky-kahneman92cpt,barberis13}, \cite{cptrl} first proposed to combine CPT with RL to obtain a better model for human decision making.
-Following this first research effort, only few isolated works \citep{borkar-chandak21prospect-Q-learning,ramasubramanian-et-al21cdc,ethayarajh2024kto} considered a similar CPT-RL setting.
-In particular, \cite{borkar-chandak21prospect-Q-learning} proposed and analyzed a Q-learning algorithm for CPT policy optimization. \cite{ramasubramanian-et-al21cdc} further developed value-based algorithms for CPT-RL by estimating the CPT value of an action in a given state via dynamic programming.
-More precisely, they were concerned with maximizing a sum of CPT value period costs which is amenable to dynamic programming.
-In contrast to their accumulated CPT-based cost (see their remark~1), our CPT policy optimization problem formulation is different: we maximize the CPT value of the return of a policy (see \eqref{cptpo}).
-In particular, this objective does not enjoy an additive structure and hence does not satisfy a Bellman equation.
-Moreover, their work relying on value-based methods is restricted to finite discrete state action spaces.
-Our PG algorithm is also suitable for continuous state action settings as we demonstrate in our experiments.
-More recently, \cite{ethayarajh2024kto} incorporated CPT (without probability distortion) into RL from human feedback for fine-tuning large language models.
-Our work is complementary to this line of research, especially to \cite{cptrl} and its extended version~\citep{jie-et-al18stoch-opt-cpt-rl} which are the most closely related work to ours.
-While their algorithm design makes use of SPSA \citep{spall92multivariate} using only zeroth order information, we rather propose a PG algorithm exploiting first-order information thanks to our special problem structure involving the CPT value of a cumulative sum of rewards.
-See section~\ref{sec:pg-cpt-po} for further comparison.
-See also appendix~\ref{apdx:cpt-complements-diagram} for a diagram relating CPT-RL, convex RL and risk-sensitive RL.
+Prospect Theory and its sibling, CPT \citep{kahneman-tversky79,tversky-kahneman92cpt,barberis13}, were first integrated with RL by \citet{cptrl}.
+Since then, only a few studies have explored the CPT-RL framework \citep{borkar-chandak21prospect-Q-learning,ramasubramanian-et-al21cdc,ethayarajh2024kto}.
+Notably, \citet{borkar-chandak21prospect-Q-learning} proposed a Q-learning algorithm for CPT-based policy optimization, while \citet{ramasubramanian-et-al21cdc} developed value-based methods estimating CPT values using dynamic programming.
+Their approach optimizes a sum of CPT-transformed period costs, making it amenable to dynamic programming (see remark~1 therein).
+In contrast, our CPT formulation is different: we maximize the CPT value of the return of a policy \ref{cptpo}.
+This objective lacks an additive structure, hence does not satisfy a Bellman equation, rendering dynamic programming approaches inapplicable.
+Additionally, prior value-based methods are limited to finite state-action spaces, whereas our PG algorithm is also suitable for continuous state action settings, as shown in our experiments.
+More recently, \citet{ethayarajh2024kto} incorporated CPT (without probability distortion) for fine-tuning large language models with human feedback.
+Our work complements prior CPT-RL studies \citep{cptrl,jie-et-al18stoch-opt-cpt-rl} that rely on zeroth-order SPSA methods \citep{spall92multivariate}.
+Instead, we introduce a PG algorithm that leverages first-order information, exploiting the structure of CPT values applied to cumulative rewards (see Section~\ref{sec:pg-cpt-po} for further comparison).
+Unlike existing PG approaches in risk-sensitive RL, our method explicitly accounts for probability distortion and S-shaped utility transformations, key aspects of CPT.
+For the special case of DRMs, as previously discussed in more details, \citet{vijayan-la24pg-drms} proposed a policy gradient method for maximizing DRM objectives and provided non-asymptotic first-order stationary guarantees.
+Recently, \citet{pachal-maniyar-la25newtonDRMs} proposed a policy Newton algorithm for maximizing DRM objectives and established a a non-asymptotic bound that establishes the convergence of the algorithm to approximate second-order stationary policies.
+We focus on first-order PG algorithms without resorting to higher-order Hessian information and we consider the more general class of CPT objectives.